anweiss/cddl/README.md

 ## Website

 You can also find a simple RFC 8610 conformance tool at [https://cddl.anweiss.tech](https://cddl.anweiss.tech).
 This same codebase has been compiled for use in the browser via WebAssembly.
-The web tool does not yet support the additional control operators defined by [RFC 9165](https://datatracker.ietf.org/doc/html/rfc9165).

 ## Visual Studio Code extension